zainek/vuejs/section-2/notes.md

 ```

 ### v-html directive
-By default Vues interpolation treats everyting as a string, even HTML mark-up.
+By default Vues interpolation treats everything as a string, even HTML mark-up.
 This is an added securty feature for our Vue applications as it protects
 X-Site Scripting (XSS).
 However, Vue also provides us with the `v-html` directive that lets Vue know the content being set between the HTML tags should
 be interpreted as HTML.